-When a warrant is issued for your arrest in the state of California, law enforcement officers can arrest and detain you.
+When a warrant is issued for your arrest in California, law enforcement officers can arrest and detain you.
 If you’ve been notified that there’s a warrant out for your arrest, you’re probably confused and frightened about what might happen.

 When Are Warrants for Arrest Issued in California?